MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Results

 \section{Results}

-Table \ref{tab:performance_comparison} presents the performance comparison between MedicalPatchNet and EfficientNet-B0.
+Table \ref{tab:performance_comparison} presents the performance comparison between MedicalPatchNet and EfficientNet\chreplaced{V2-S}{-B0}.
 It provides averaged metrics across all classes, as well as specifically across the 10 classes included in the CheXlocalize dataset.
 Figure \ref{fig:auroc_comparison} displays the AUROC scores for each individual class.
-Detailed accuracy, sensitivity, and specificity values for all classes are provided in the Supplementary Material.
-To assess how effectively each saliency method identifies pathologies, we evaluated the hit rate, which is summarized in Table \ref{tab:hitrate_comparison}.
+Detailed accuracy, sensitivity, and specificity values for all classes, as well as an additional backbone generalizability experiment comparing MedicalPatchNet--ConvNeXtBase to a standard ConvNeXt\cite{Liu2022ConvNext} classifier, are provided in the Supplementary Material.
+To assess how effectively each saliency method identifies pathologies, we evaluated the hit rate, which is summarized in Table \ref{tab:hitrate_comparison}.\chreplaced{ For each pathology, this table reports the proportion of cases in which the single most salient point of a method’s map falls inside the corresponding expert-annotated segmentation mask (values between 0 and 1, higher is better).}{ For each pathology, this table reports the proportion of cases in which the single most salient point of a saliency map falls inside the corresponding expert-annotated segmentation mask (values between 0 and 1, higher is better), and, in the last column, the analogous human benchmark hit rates from Saporta et al.\cite{Saporta2022CheXlocalize}.} As expected, the radiologist benchmark substantially exceeds all automatic methods (mean hit rate 0.814 versus 0.471 and 0.485 for scaled and raw MedicalPatchNet encodings).
 MedicalPatchNet demonstrates superior performance in nine out of the ten analyzed classes.
-Scaled patch encodings outperform other methods in six classes, while raw patch encodings perform best in three classes.
-The average mean intersection over union (mIoU), computed across true positives (TP), false positives (FP), and false negatives (FN), is presented in Table \ref{tab:iou_summary}; MedicalPatchNet shows the highest overall performance.
+Scaled patch \chreplaced{saliency maps}{encodings} outperform other methods in six classes, while raw patch \chreplaced{saliency maps}{encodings} perform best in three classes.
+The average mean intersection over union (mIoU), computed across true positives , false positives , and false negatives , is presented in Table \ref{tab:iou_summary}; MedicalPatchNet shows the highest overall performance.
 However, when evaluating mIoU exclusively for true positive cases, the best performance is achieved by Grad-CAM++.
-Table \ref{tab:activationMaps} displays representative examples generated with a one-pixel shift.
+From a clinical perspective, the aggregate mIoU over true positives, false positives, and false negatives is particularly relevant, because it also penalizes saliency methods that highlight incorrect regions in false positive cases or fail to localize pathology in false negative cases, i.e. precisely in situations where reliable visual feedback is most critical.